gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 Some general things to verify in a pull request are:

-- Links ought to be relative
+- Links ought to be relative instead of absolute when linking to docs (`/docs/some-reference` instead of `https://www.gatsbyjs.org/docs/some-reference`)
 - Language ought to be inclusive and accessible

 ### Type Specific Guidelines